Generic Name: fluorescein/proparacaine (FLURE-a-seen/proe-PAR-a-kane)

 Use Flucaine drops as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Flucaine drops is usually used at your doctor's office, hospital, or clinic.
+- Flucaine drops are usually used at your doctor's office, hospital, or clinic.
 If you will be using Flucaine drops at home, a health care provider will teach you how to use it.
 Contact your health care provider if you have any questions.

 - To prevent germs from contaminating your medicine, do not touch the applicator tip to any surface, including the eye.
 Keep the container tightly closed.